gauravsgr/amcheck/README.md

 SMS sending capability.

 Note:
 1. The chrome driver matching the chrome browser should be kept in the directory (where the python file resides).
 The chrome driver can be downloaded from https://chromedriver.chromium.org/downloads.
+However, it is not a requirement if you are building using docker images.
 2. This app is for demonstration purpose only.
 Refer to the website t&c.
 3. This app can also be run in docker.
 Preferred mode if you want to run the application as it.
 Docker installs both chrome and chromedriver (and a webapp if you use docker-compose).
 If docker-compose is used, the data.txt log can be accessed through